ICP-Y2/workshop-week-2-ritikG-urung/README.md

 **2.2.
 Learning Reflection**

 Write a brief note about the results of the Parallel Battery Combination simulation.
+From the above experiment, we observed when four 1.5 v of battery is connected in parallel connection, the multimeter showed overall voltage of 6 v.
+Hence, when the batteries are connected in parallel, the overall voltage across the circuit is the same as the voltage of the batteries.

 ```
 ### 3. Simulation 3: Simulating a simple electric circuit